Nickelfox/sspot-frontend/README.md

 - login.controller.js (ViewModel)
 - login.model.js (Model)

-**:one: View** The is nothing but the UI, where we would write all of our JSX **:two: ViewModel** This is the controller part, where we write all of our business logics.
-This is nothing but just a hook to perform all the logics.
+**:one: View** The is nothing but the UI, where we would write all of our JSX.\
+**:two: ViewModel** This is the controller part, where we write all of our business logics.
+This is nothing but just a hook to perform all the logics.\
 **:three: Model** The model is responsible for all the data related operations.
 This will handle the data, let's say Redux operations and Network call.

 ### Example

 <details>
   <summary>Example MVVM Code</summary>

   ### View

 // login.jsx